 - Examples – sorting cards, polishing silver, sorting laundry

-- Late afternoon when dementia residents in a facility sometimes become anxious and may want to go home or be with their children and people with dementia living at home want to feel helpful
+- Late afternoon when dementia patients in a facility sometimes become anxious and may want to go home or be with their children and people with dementia living at home want to feel helpful

 - Examples – make toast, card games